gearglow/ReptiliaWithATwist/The List.md

 Elysia just shrugged, tapping her goggles with her wand to revert them to glasses.

 Madame Pomfrey harrumphed and gave Elysia a mug of pickle juice.
 "Be sure to drink that all down, now, until it stops tasting good," she instructed.
-"You need to replenish your electrolytes."
+"All that wind in your face dries you out.
+You need to replenish your electrolytes."

 "Cheers," Elysia said, toasting Madame Pomfrey and chugging the entire mug in one go, hands shaking as the adrenaline wore off.